sorki/haskell-zre/README.rst

  - zre - interact and dump events
  - zrecat <group> - cat messages for group

-These can be installed locally with `stack install` command.
+These can be installed locally using `pkgs.haskellPackage.zre`.

 Try running multiple copies of `zre` and `zrecat` on the same computer or computers on the local network::